-Q. What are the Major Differences Between Edison and Hopper?
+Q. What are the major differences between Edison and Hopper?

 Q. Will my existing Hopper code run on Edison?

 A. There are many factors that contribute to an application’s performance.
-The Edison processor clock speed is faster than Hopper's (2.6 GHz vs. 2.1 GHz) and the processor is an Intel Xeon vs. an AMD Opteron.
+The Edison processor clock speed is faster than Hopper's (2.4 GHz vs. 2.1 GHz) and the processor is an Intel Xeon vs. an AMD Opteron.
 The Xeon line may be faster for many codes.
 Edison's memory speed is also faster (1600 MHz vs. 1333 MHz).
-The Edison Aires interconnect should offer better performance than Hopper's Gemini interconnect.
+The Edison Aries interconnect should offer better performance than Hopper's Gemini interconnect.
 Generally, it is likely that for an MPI-only code the per-core performance of Edison will be roughly 1.5 to 2.0 times that of Hopper.

-Q. What is Hyperthreading?
+Q. What is Hyper-Threading?

-Q. How do I use Hyperthreading?
+Q. How do I use Hyper-Threading?